Keyboard shortcuts

 }

-Tasks continue executing even if previous tasks fail.
+Actions continue executing even if previous actions fail.
 Errors are collected in message.errors.

-Tasks within a workflow execute sequentially, allowing later tasks to depend on earlier results:
+Actions within a rule execute sequentially, allowing later actions to depend on earlier results:

 {